code-423n4/2024-03-gitcoin/README.md

 _Provide every step required to build the project from a fresh git clone, as well as steps to run the tests with a gas report._

+Running tests in this repo

+Clone and cd into the `id-staking-v2` folder in the repo:
+`git clone https://github.com/code-423n4/2024-03-gitcoin.git && cd 2024-03-gitcoin/id-staking-v2`

+Run the tests: `npx hardhat test`
+Run the tests with gas report: `REPORT_GAS=true npx hardhat test`

+TODO:
 _Note: Many wardens run Slither as a first pass for testing.
 Please document any known errors with no workaround._

 ## Miscellaneous